2023 TNSHA Youth Leadership Team Application DEADLINE Dec. 31, 2023.

 Application Process

-Leadership Team shall consist of the following: President, Vice President, Secretary
+Leadership Team Executive Board shall consist of the following: President, Vice President, Secretary, Treasurer

 1. The duties of the President shall be as follows: preside over all meetings of this association, appoint any necessary committee; attend Tennessee Stock Horse Association Board meetings, report previous year’s activities at the annual banquet, and other duties as required.